Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 Along with sweeping views of the city, there are a number of other sites to see on the Acropolis.
 The Erechtheion stands next to the Parthenon, marking what was believed to be the tomb of the mythical king Kekrops.
 The Porch of the Caryatids is held up by statues of women with the originals on display at the nearby Acropolis Museum (don’t be tempted to skip this one – it’s one of the best museums in Athens).

-Other sites worth seeing on the Acropolis includes the impressive Odeon of Herodes Atticus, a second-century theatre, the beautifully preserved Temple of Athena Nike and the Theatre of Dionysus, first built over 2,500 years ago.
+Other landmarks worth seeing on the Acropolis include the impressive Odeon of Herodes Atticus, a second-century theatre, the beautifully preserved Temple of Athena Nike and the Theatre of Dionysus, first built over 2,500 years ago.

 The Acropolis is best visited when it opens or later in the afternoon.
 It can become crowded in the middle of the day in peak seasons and is also very hot in summer.
 You can buy tickets for the Acropolis and the Acropolis Museum in advance to skip the lines.
 While you’re in Athens, also explore the ancient Agora and the Kerameikos, the cemetery of the potters which also marked the start of the Sacred Way to Eleusis.